openimis/master-version/docs/user_manual.rst

     -  ``Date Selector Button``

-      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`image89`) by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.
+      Clicking on the ``Date Selector Button`` will pop-up an easy to use, calendar selector (:ref:`image91`) by default the calendar will show the current month, or the month of the currently selected date, with the current day highlighted.

-        -  At anytime during the use of the pop-up, the user can see the date of *today*.
+        -  At anytime during the use of the pop-up, the user can see the date of **today**.
         -  Clicking on *today* will close the pop-up and display the today’s date in the corresponding date entry box.
         -  Clicking on any day of the month will close the pop-up and display the date selected in the corresponding date entry box.
         -  Clicking on the arrow to the left displays the previous month.